luyadev/luya.io/docs/guide/concepts/hooks.md

 </ul>
 ```

-It´s also possible to use associated arrays with keys:
+It's also possible to use associated arrays with keys:

 ```php
 Hook::on('fooBarArrayLinks', function($hook) {